MichaelMoroz/michaelmoroz.github.io/_posts/2024-9-11-WritingAnOptimizingTensorCompilerFromScratch.md

 Making a compiler with practically 0 compiler development experience was certainly quite the gamble.
 I'm 100% sure there are some fundamental architectural decisions that I did wrong, the main of it being perhaps writing the IR from scratch, as I had no clue how LLVM worked even tho I knew that it is used everywhere, and probably for a very good reason.
 Writing the compiler like that took an astounding amount of time, while initially I've expected a few months of work, now I'm at 14 months and some core features I wanted are still missing.

+Quite often it was hard to convince myself that this is a useful use of my time, the scope of work is so huge that making progress felt like an eternity, and I could have instead spend that time on making other pet projects.
+Even now, I can not easily explain why exactly I wanted to make a library/compiler like this, as there are hundreds of little things that come together to make it useful for what I do, I hope this blog post explains at least some part of my thought process here.

 Right now the library is at the point of being somewhat usable.
 In fact, given the performance tests from above, if you properly improved the performance of the algorithmic primitives I use, like reductions and matmuls, and added more backends like CUDA, this library or a new version of it might become a viable choice for more common ML applications.

 If anyone wants to help me with development, PR's are welcome!
 There is still like a million things missing, a million bugs waiting to be found, and by myself it would take a few more years for it to get into a more mature state.